bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Code Review or CI
+This checklist is only relevant when doing a code review on a pull request before me
 ## Architecture
 - [ ] Architectural boundaries are being respected:
 	- [ ] Layer dependency is respected